How Much Does a Deck Cost in the Everett Area?

 2. Decking

 The choice of decking materials is one of the biggest cost factors; higher end decking can make up over half of the material cost of a deck.
 Below are the materials cost of various decking.
+At the time of writing this article (2025), the following prices were available for these decking materials from a local supplier:

 • Tightknot Cedar - $3.50 - 7 / sqft